The High-Frequency and Rare Events Barriers to Neural Closures of Atmospheric Dynamics: The high-frequency barrier to neural closure

 \section{The high-frequency barrier to neural closure}

+Section \ref{Sec_slow_erg} demonstrated that using neural networks to parameterize the slow dynamics of HLF solutions can lead to sensitivity issues in online prediction (Figure \ref{Fig_BE_vs_slowNN_closures}).
+This sensitivity arises from rare events associated with irregular lobe sojourn durations, as shown in Figures \ref{Fig_sojourn}B and \ref{Fig_sojourn}C. In this Section, we explore another challenge: the direct parameterization of the unfiltered $\x$-components of HLF solutions.
+These components contain a complex mixture of both slow and fast motions, posing significant difficulties for closure with neural networks.

-We address now the issue of direct parameterizations of HLF solutions containing a {\mkr multiscale} mixture of slow and fast motions.
-To do so, we learn an MLP for $\x(t)$, denoted by $\V_{\T}$, with (the unfiltered) $\y(t)$-variable of the L80 model \eqref{Eq_L9D}, as input, and the {\it unfiltered} $\x$-component, $\x(t)$, as output.
+To illustrate this point, we learn an MLP for $\x(t)$, denoted by $\V_{\T}$, with (the unfiltered) $\y(t)$-variable of the L80 model (Eq.~\eqref{Eq_L9D}), as input, and the {\it unfiltered} $\x$-component, $\x(t)$, as output.
 Note that unlike the slow NN-parameterizations above, the parameterization $\V_{\T}$ aims at parameterizing $\x(t)$ directly as a nonlinear mapping of $\y(t)$ without conditioning on $\z(t)$ nor filtering of any sort.
 The corresponding closure, called a vanilla NN-closure, consists then of Eq.~\eqref{Eq_low-passNN} in which $\X_{\T_2^\ast}(\y,\Z_{\T_1^\ast}(\y))$ is replaced by $\V_{\T^\ast}(\y)$, obtained after minimization of the following $L^2$-loss function \bea \mathcal{L}_{\T}(\x;\y)=\sum_j \norm{\x_{t_j}-\V_{\T}(\y_{t_j})}^2, \eea for which the target variable $\x(t)$ is {\it unfiltered}, i.e.~containing a mixture of fast and slow oscillations.
 To address this more challenging problem we use MLPs with a larger capacity either with more neurons and/or layers.

-Our experiments reveal that an NN with one hidden layer and 20 neurons turns out to provide the best closure results; see Supplementary Note 5.
-The corresponding vanilla neural closure is able to apprehend to a certain extent the complexity of the temporal patterns exhibited by the HLF solution (see Fig.~\ref{Fig_timeseries}A-B), albeit completely failing to predict the high-frequency content i.e.~the physics of IGWs; see also Supplementary Fig.~3.